Blog

 Step 2: Clinical Assessment and Referral

 A VA primary care provider or social worker assesses the veteran's home care needs and determines whether community care is appropriate.
-For VA Community Care authorizations, the VA must determine that the veteran cannot receive care conveniently at a VA facility or that VA does not have the capacity to provide the needed service within access standards.
+For VA Community Care authorizations, the VA must determine that the veteran cannot receive care conveniently at a VA facility or that VA does not have capacity to provide the needed service within access standards.

 Step 3: Contact BrightStar Care of Burleson